atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-database-to-use.md

 #### Cons

-Cost is determined per query byte, making it difficult to budget or regulate if you have users running ad hoc queries against the data warehouse.
+Cost is determined per query byte, making it difficult to budget or regulate if you have users running ad hoc queries against the Data Warehouse.
 To work around this, you can leverage BigQuery’s cost controls but it can still restrict the amount of analysis you can perform because it limits the queries you can run.

 ### Snowflake